JoKerDii/DS-FAS/docs/notes/questions2.md

   * <u>Xavier weight initialitzation</u>

-    The xavier initialization method is calculated as a random number with a uniform probability distribution (U) between the range -(1/sqrt(n)) and 1/sqrt(n), where *n* is the number of inputs to the node.
+    The xavier initialization method calculates weight as a random number with a uniform probability distribution (U) between the range -(1/sqrt(n)) and 1/sqrt(n), where *n* is the number of inputs to the node.

     All weights of layer $\ell$ are initialized randomly from a normal distribution with mean 0 and a same variance across every layer.
 Biases are initialized with zeros.
 Xavier initialization works with <u>Tanh or Sigmoid activations</u>.

   * <u>Normalized Xavier weight initialization</u>

-    The normalized xavier initialization method is calculated as a random number with a uniform probability distribution (U) between the range -(sqrt(6)/sqrt(n + m)) and sqrt(6)/sqrt(n + m), where *n* us the number of inputs to the node (e.g. number of nodes in the previous layer) and *m* is the number of outputs from the layer (e.g. number of nodes in the current layer).
+    The normalized xavier initialization method calculates weight as a random number with a uniform probability distribution (U) between the range -(sqrt(6)/sqrt(n + m)) and sqrt(6)/sqrt(n + m), where *n* us the number of inputs to the node (e.g. number of nodes in the previous layer) and *m* is the number of outputs from the layer (e.g. number of nodes in the current layer).

   * <u>Kaiming He initialization</u>